mako-framework/docs/03_command_line/02_commands.md

 You'll have to register your command with the reactor command line tool before you can use it and you can choose between automatic or manual registration.

-> You can use a combination of automatic and manual registration be we recommend choosing one method.
+> You can use a combination of automatic and manual registration but we recommend choosing one method.

 ##### <a id="basics:registering-commands:automatic-registration" href="#basics:registering-commands:automatic-registration">Automatic registration</a>